stamen/media-harvesters/README.md

 0. Change to the root harvester directory, the one with the `Makefile` in it

-0. Load the dataset and create the required Instagram tables:
+0. Now load the dataset and create the required tables for the harvester you want.
+Here we are preparing the database for Instagram where `db/flickr_custom` would be for Flickr:

     ```bash
-    $ make db/instagram_generic
+    $ make db/instagram_custom
     ```

 0. Here's the intended output tables and data we care about: